GLOBAL MARKETS-Stocks, U.S. bond yields rise as Fed meets

 By Caroline Valetkevitch

-NEW YORK, June 13 World stock markets rose with bank shares and short-dated U.S. bond yields hit multi-week peaks on Tuesday as investor focus turned to the Federal Reserve's monetary policy meeting.
+NEW YORK, June 13 (Reuters) - World stock markets rose with bank shares and short-dated U.S. bond yields hit multi-week peaks on Tuesday as investor focus turned to the Federal Reserve's monetary policy meeting.

 Technology shares also edged higher after a two-session sell-off that put the spotlight on areas of the stock market where valuations appear stretched.